 About 80% of Haitian families have no access to health care, and have no social services in their communities.
 Inadequate health services, deficient sanitation systems, and poor nutrition have pushed Haiti to the bottom of the World Bank rankings of health indicators.
 Consequently, malnutrition is a significant problem in Haiti.
 Half the population of Haiti can be categorized as “food insecure.”
 Half of all Haitian children are undersized because of malnutrition.
 Less than half the population has access to clean drinking water.
 This rate compares poorly even with other less-developed nations.
 Economic instability has limited any growth in Haiti.
-OIGM is simply cannot stay inactive.
+OIGM, simply, cannot stay inactive.

 Our goal is to delegate our medical team all over Haiti.